-The structure remains partially fenced off to members of the public with signs describing the structure as unsafe and therefore full assessment of the structure was not possible.
+The structure remains partially fenced off to the public with signs describing the structure as unsafe and therefore full assessment of the structure was not possible.
+An opening was present in fencing on the pier, and members of the public were observed fishing from the unsafe structure.
 Generally, the Old North Pier appeared in similar condition to that reported in previous inspections.
 There was missing concrete and masonry from both sides of the grouted revetment that form the north face, voids towards the toe of the north face, and several missing blocks at the seaward end.
 The masonry wall forming the southern face appeared to also have several missing blocks.